Shoshin23/Mazeltov/README.md

 Mazeltov
 ========

-Mazeltov is blog.
+Mazeltov is a blog.
 Um, and more but that's reserved for later.